EvanG13/ChessCloud/README.md

 You can apply all existing (and not yet applied) changesets using the command: ``mvn liquibase:update``

+You can rollback changesets using the command (may need to run in CMD.exe): ``mvn liquibase:rollback -Dliquibase.rollbackCount=1``

 ## Testing

 This project utilizes **[REST Assured](https://rest-assured.io/)** for Integration Tests and